sharktacos/VFX-software-prefs/docs/Maya.md

    - *Create Light Group AOVs*<br>
     converts the custom LPEs (provided in the .json file described above) to Light Groups.
    - *Remove Light Group AOVs*
-   - *Renderman MakeTX GUI*<br>
-   GUI for MakeTx to convert textures to mipmap TX files with an OCIO config in Renderman.
-See the [doc page](https://docs.sharktacos.com/texture/mipmap.html) for usage.
-   - *Substance to Maya*<br>
-      Automatic creation of shader networks and textures from Substance 3D Painter.
-See the [dedicated page](substancePaintertoMaya.md) for details.

 ## Arnold

  ![img](img/maya_shelf_arnold.jpg)